 In addition to a physical examination, the following tests may be used to diagnose retinoblastoma:

 Ultrasound.
 An ultrasound uses sound waves to create pictures of the internal organs.
 A transmitter that emits sound waves is moved over the child’s body.
 A tumor generates different echoes of the sound waves than normal tissue does, so when the waves are bounced back to a computer and changed into images, the doctor can locate a mass inside the body.
 The procedure is painless.

-After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.
+After diagnostic tests are done, your child's doctor will review the results with you.
+If the diagnosis is cancer, these results also help the doctor describe the cancer.
+This is called staging.